What is market validation? It’s a question I hear a lot, especially when mentoring young entrepreneurs.

 Unfortunately, validating a product idea with prospective customers is subjective.
 There is no black and white answer.
 In fact, because people are generally nice and want to please you (especially the friendly university students at Startup Weekend), you need to be careful about accepting their answers at face value.

 When someone tells you enthusiastically “it sounds great,” or “that’s an interesting idea,” your first reaction should be to follow-up with “why?”
 It’s important to understand that someone liking your idea is not the same as buying the product.
-Your challenge during validation is eliminating as much of these “false positives” as much as possible.
+Your challenge during your lean market validation process is eliminating as much of these “false positives” as much as possible.

 10. Jump Off the Cliff and Have Fun